John P. Cunha, DO, FACOEP

 Why does reflux laryngitis occur?

-Additionally, any increase in abdominal pressure (such as obesity), which can push acid back from the stomach up the esophagus, or a patient with a hiatal hernia, will have an increased risk for reflux.
+Additionally, any increase in abdominal pressure (such as obesity or tight clothing), which can push acid back from the stomach up the esophagus, or a patient with a hiatal hernia, will have an increased risk for reflux.
 When it causes symptoms, it is referred to as gastroesophageal reflux disease (or GERD).
 When the acid backs up into the voice box (larynx), the condition is referred to as reflux laryngitis.

 Stomach acid can cause irritation of the lining of the esophagus, larynx, and throat.
 This can lead to:

 - erosion of the lining of the esophagus (erosive esophagitis),